African American Environmentalist Association

 North American Young Generation in Nuclear (NAYGN)

-NA-YGN unites young professionals (age 35 and under) in nuclear science and technology to work together throughout North American to share their passion for a field that is making tremendous advances in many areas and brimming with possibilities in others.
+NAYGN unites young professionals (age 35 and under) in nuclear science and technology to work together throughout North America to share their passion for a field that is making tremendous advances in many areas and to develop leaders to energize the future of nuclear.

 Nuclear Energy Agency (NEA)

-The NEA is a semi-autonomous body within the Organization for Economic Cooperation and Development (OECD) that aims to contribute to the development of nuclear energy as a safe, environmentally-acceptable and economical energy source through cooperation among its participating countries.
+The NEA is a semi-autonomous body within the Organisation for Economic Co-operation and Development (OECD) that aims to contribute to the development of nuclear energy as a safe, environmentally-acceptable and economical energy source through cooperation among its participating countries.

 Established in 1958, the NRSB is principally concerned with the safe and responsible management of radioactive wastes, including spent fuel, high level waste from reprocessing, transuranic waste, low-level waste, mixed waste, and naturally occurring radioactive materials.